 - Be sure to follow step 2 in the instructions closely by letting the gelatin cool after microwaving it.
 If you try to mix it into the whipped cream while it’s hot, it won’t incorporate well.

-- If you chill the bowl and beaters for about 10 minutes before starting this recipe, it will thicken more quickly and have more volume.
+- If you chill the bowl and beaters for about 10 minutes before starting this recipe, the cream will thicken more quickly and have more volume.

 - Use a stand mixer if you have one.
 They just make life easier!